 In the case of an arrest record, for example, you would be asked to bring certified copies of the dispositions.
 (But in this case, it would be crucial to get an attorney to analyze these, to see whether the crime is of a type that makes you inadmissible.)
 Or, if CBP is wrong about the existence of arrests on your record, you would want to bring a certified police clearance letter from the municipality where you live, stating that you have no arrest record.

-In particular, a conviction for certain types of crimes may give the CBP officer the authority to take you into custody and initiate removal proceedings.
+In particular, a conviction for certain types of crimes can give the CBP officer the authority to take you into custody and initiate removal proceedings.

 If you are given an NTA, the officer will likely keep your green card and issue what's called a "parole card."
 This parole card will serve as proof of status while in the U.S. until the completion of removal proceedings, at which time your green card will be returned if you are found to be admissible to the U.S. after all.